Car Loan Documentation Checklist: The 8 Things You Need

 2. Proof of income

-3. Credit and banking history
+3. Credit and financial history

-In addition, lenders may also look at public records and collections in your credit history, including bankruptcies, foreclosures, lawsuits, wage garnishment and liens.
-A past history of unpaid bills and collections, especially related to an auto loan, will adversely affect a lender’s confidence in your ability to repay the loan.
+They also may review your credit report.
+With this, lenders will check for collections in your credit history, including bankruptcies, foreclosures, lawsuits, wage garnishment and liens.
+A past history of unpaid debt — especially related to an auto loan — will adversely affect a lender’s confidence in your ability to hold up your end of the bargain.

 4. Proof of residence

 Federal law requires lenders to gather information on your residence, as well as proof of that residence.
 If your driver’s license is current or the address you provided on the credit application matches the address on your credit report, this may be sufficient for most lenders.
-If you recently moved however, you may need to provide further documentation.
-You may be able to use a piece of personalized mail you have received within the last month such as:

 - Utility bill